-Next, this is where you indicate if any of your club members are related.
+Next, this is where you indicate if any of your club members are related to another club member.

 Now, about Schedules K-2 and K-3.
-The bivio tax software will determine whether your club needs to file Schedules K-2 and K-3 this year and will automatically include the forms if your club is required to file them.
-If your club qualifies to omit these forms, this page will notify you that you do not need to file them.
+The bivio tax software will determine whether your club needs to file Schedules K-2 and K-3 and will automatically include the forms if your club is required to file them.
+If your club qualifies to omit these forms, you will be notified here that you that you do not need to file them.
 However, you are still asked if you want to include Schedules K-2 and K-3.
 A few clubs may need to select "Yes" and include the K-2 and K-3 because a club member requested a K-3.
 Most clubs will want to choose "No" and save many pages of paper and ink.
-Refer to the bivio Taxes Schedule K-2 and K-3 Information Help page for more information.
+Refer to the bivio Taxes Schedule K-2 and K-3 Information Help page for more details.